 ILLEGAL LOGGERS SELL CHEAP PLANKS

 Lateef is an illegal logger.
 Until the year 2000, when he bought his first chainsaw, he was a carpenter and furniture maker.
-He tried logging after a fight with a worker in his workshop.
-At first, he was going to buy tree stands, invite chainsaw operators to fell and split them, and sell the planks.
-But after the fellers he paid failed to show up, he became one.
+At first, he was going to buy tree stands, invite chainsaw operators to fell and split them, and then sell the planks.
+But after the fellers he paid failed to show up, he took up the job.

-Work, for Lateef, comes in different ways.
+Work comes in different ways for Lateef.
 Sometimes he buys tree stands, fells, split them, and sells the planks.
 Other times, he gets contracts to fell dozens of trees for an agreed fee.
 To work on just one or two trees, he charges based on the number of planks produced.
 “One plank goes for N400,” Lateef tells me.
 “When I produce up to 30 planks in a day, I can boast of at least N8,000 after deducting money for labourers, fuel and other expenses.”

 EXTINCTION OF TREES, A GLOBAL CONCERN

 Although the scientific basis for the disappearance of all trees soon is sketchy, the extinction of several species and the alarming shrinkage of forests have been at the centre of global dialogues for a long time.
 Between 1990 and 2005, when Nigeria got the distinction of country with the highest deforestation, the world lost forest the size of Turkey and has since lost more to illegal logging, furniture, building construction, agricultural activities and urban expansion.